motoki317/sc/README.md

 ## Supported cache backends (cache replacement policy)

 - Built-in map (default)
+  - Note: This backend cannot have max number of items configured.
+It holds all values in memory until expiration.
 - LRU (Least Recently Used)
 - 2Q (Two Queue Cache)